peterhinch/micropython-micro-gui/README.md

  * `width` Ditto.
  * `mrow` Maximum absolute row occupied by the widget.
  * `mcol` Maximum absolute col occupied by the widget.

+A further aid to metrics is the `Writer` method `.stringlen(s)`.
+This takes a string as its arg and returns its length in pixels when rendered using that `Writer` instance's font.

 The `mrow` and `mcol` values enable other widgets to be positioned relative to the one previously instantiated.
 In the cases of sliders, `Dial` and `Meter` widgets these take account of space ocupied by legends or labels.

-The `aclock.py` demo provides a simple example of this approach.
+The `aclock.py` and `linked_sliders.py` demos provide simple examples of this approach.

 ## Use of graphics primitives